brian-dellabetta/Fusion.jl/docs/src/index.md

 <video class="marginauto" autoplay loop muted playsinline controls src="./single_spin_up.mp4" style="max-height: 60vh;"/>
 ```

-The number and orientation of the edge modes depends on the specific topological phase.
+The number and orientation of these edge modes depends on the specific topological phase.
 In another phase, the "chirality" of the conductive band can be flipped, flipping the spin and velocity of the atom (here cyan color is used to denote that this atom is spin-down, its spin points in the opposite direction of the magenta spin-up atoms shown above):

 ```@setup
 using Fusion